-The guiding principles in relation to SEN
+The guiding principles in relation to SEND

-Basildon Church of England Primary School is a one form entry village primary school, with 172 pupils (September 2023) and offers nursery provision for children from the age of 2.
+Basildon Church of England Primary School is a one form entry village primary school, with 174 pupils (September 2024) and offers nursery provision for children from the age of 2.
 The school is located in the village of Upper Basildon, near to the village of Pangbourne and between the towns of Reading and Newbury.

-The school is newly federated with The Downs School (a nearby secondary school), Beedon Primary School and Compton Primary School with a shared governing body.
+The school is federated with The Downs School (a nearby secondary school), Beedon Primary School and Compton Primary School with a shared governing body.
 The Headteacher of the secondary school is the executive Headteacher of all schools.
-In addition, a Director of Primaries, Head of School and three other members of SLT (including the SENCo) lead the primary school.
+In addition, a Director of Primaries, Head of School and four other members of SLT (including the SENCo) lead the primary school.